kennyjoseph/tist_article/Readme.md

 3. There is a comment in process.R at the point at which bootstrap.py was run to generate the bootstrapped CIs

+The LDAs are run using a little Java program that interfaces with the MALLET toolkit.
+I've provided the jar that's used in process.R as well as the source code.

-The files files_A_B.csv are the results of the experiment run to determine which parameterization of LDA to use, where "A" stands for the value of minUser and "B" is the replication number.
+The file lda_experiment.csv holds the results of the experiment run to determine which parameterization of LDA to use

 The file topicWordWeights5_5_1_true_20_0.01_0.6_5.txt holds the output of the LDA used in the analysis in the article.